Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

-\textit{Remark.} The condition $t < \sigma_0$ is clearly necessary to guarantee that the time change $C_t$ does not blow up.
-For $n=2$ this result was noted by Warren and Yor in \cite{warrenyor}.
-Also see the thesis by Goia \cite{goiathesis09}.
+\begin{remark} The condition $t < \sigma_0$ is clearly necessary to guarantee that the time change $C_t$ does not blow up.
+For $n=2$ this result was noted by Warren and Yor in~\cite{warrenyor}; see also the thesis by Goia~\cite{goiathesis09}. \end{remark}